aspose-cells/Aspose.Cells-Doc-md/java/plugins/aspose-cells-java-for-apache-poi-ss-hssf-and-xssf/code-comparison-for-common-features-in-aspose-cells-and-apache-poi-hssf-and-xssf/working-with-cells-rows-and-columns-in-apache-poi-and-aspose-cells/insert-cell-comments/_index.md

 type: docs
 weight: 40
 url: /java/insert-cell-comments/
+aliases:
+    - /java/insert-cell-comments-html/
 ---

 ## **Aspose.Cells - Insert Cell Comments**

 Add a comment to a cell by calling the Shapes collection's addComments method (encapsulated in the Worksheet object).
 The new Comment object can be accessed from the Comments collection by passing the comment index.
-After accessing the Comment object, customize the comment note by using the COmment object's setNote method.
+After accessing the Comment object, customize the comment note by using the Comment object's setNote method.

 **Java**